sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Changelog ==

+= 4.6.5 =
+* Enhancement: CDN + Optimized Thumbnails (supports images from Imgur, YouTube and many other sources now); Fix: some themes not displaying images when CDN + Optimized Thumbnails was disabled; Fix: conflict with Pods plugin; Fix: warnings.

 = 4.6.4 =
 * New feature: Taxonomy Image; new shortcode: [fifu_taxonomy]; fix: widgets for Elementor not working; fix: security issue reported by Wordfence; fix: CDN + Optimized Thumbnails (not working for ImgBB images).

 = 4.6.3 =
 * Enhancement: Featured Slider (supports videos now); fix: conflict with images added via Elementor.

-= 4.6.2 =
-* New feature: Cloak Links; New option: FIFU Product Gallery → Variations images in the main gallery; Fix: conflict with Bricks editor; Fix: CDN + Optimized Thumbnails (Warning message).

 = others =
 * [more](https://fifu.app/changelog)